tflori/orm/docs/relationDefinition.md

 ---
 layout: default
-title: Relation Definition
+title: RelationExample Definition
 permalink: /relationDefinition.html
 ---
-## Relation Definition
+## RelationExample Definition

 One of the most important features of relational databases are references between tables.
 They are also called relationships or associations - we just say relation.
 A relation is the reference from one row of a table to another